austinhuang0131/austinhuang0131.github.io/index.md

 * [Telegram](http://t.me/austinhuang): `@austinhuang`
 * Text or Voicemail only: [+1 (828) 528-2937](sms:18285282937?body=Input your message!)
 * Questions regarding the website & its content can be communicated through [GitHub issues](https://github.com/austinhuang0131/austinhuang0131.github.io/issues).
 Note that it's public.
+* You can ask questions anonymously on [YourWorldOfText](https://www.yourworldoftext.com/~austinhuang/).
+Note that it's also public.
 * Discord: `The Double-Eyed Bus#6889` (Only if it's something involving Discord.
 [Why?](/discord-issues))

 ### What other stuff are there on this website?